Democratic National Convention pushed back to August

-The Democratic National Convention has been pushed back to the week of August 17 in the wake of the coronavirus pandemic, according to the Democratic National Convention Committee.
+The Democratic National Convention has been pushed back to the week of August 17 in the wake of the coronavirus pandemic, the committee tasked with planning the event announced on Thursday.

-The convention was scheduled to take place the week of July 13 and has been pushed back as the number of confirmed coronavirus cases continues to rise across the United States.
+The change represents a dramatic shift for the party, which has worked for months to host a convention in Milwaukee in mid-July.
+While officials began planning for contingencies in the face of the spreading coronavirus, many had remained hopeful that the virus would abate and allow Democrats to host the supremely important event.

+Representatives for former Vice President Joe Biden and Vermont Sen. Bernie Sanders' campaigns were consulted on the decision to move the Democratic National Convention from July to August, two Democratic officials tell CNN.
+Biden currently holds a significant lead over Sanders in the nomination fight and is the party's frontrunner.

+Democrats had initially picked the mid-July date as a way to hold their convention before the 2020 Summer Olympics in Tokyo.
+But when the Olympics were delayed by a year due to the coronavirus, the three weeks spanning July and August were open for what Democrats hope will be a major media moment.

-The global pandemic has led to changes in the US election process, including multiple states postponing primaries and a virtual halt of all in-person campaigning.
+Politics in the United States has been forced to make wholesale changes due to the spread of the coronavirus, including multiple states postponing primaries and a virtual halt of all in-person campaigning.

-Former Vice President Joe Biden said recently he believed the convention would have to be pushed back a month later because of the pandemic.
+The Democratic convention will now happen the week immediately before the Republican convention in Charlotte.

+'In our current climate of uncertainty, we believe the smartest approach is to take additional time to monitor how this situation unfolds so we can best position our party for a safe and successful convention,' Joe Solmonese, CEO of the convention, said Thursday.
+'During this critical time, when the scope and scale of the pandemic and its impact remain unknown, we will continue to monitor the situation and follow the advice of health care professionals and emergency responders.'

 Related Content